-It’s easy to forget to breath.
-Shallow gasping is the rhythm of the hurried and harried, and yet many of us are functioning at rather low levels with our high idling.
+It’s easy to forget to breathe.
+Shallow gasping is the rhythm of the harried, and yet many of us function at rather low levels with our high idling.
 Living and breathing at about 50% of the 100% available to us.
 Just my guess as someone who finds herself hyperventilating in no time.
 We are autonomic yet not even close to full capacity.
 Just enough to stay alive unless you can remember you’re made for more than that.

 Each year I end up with a few mystery plants, usually of the squash variation.
 They come up in the freshly tilled soil or the compost bin and I plant a couple just for the surprise factor.
 Currently there’s a ginormous something taking over an entire corner.
 I’m guessing it’s pumpkin by the size of the leaves.
 A big variety.
 That’s the crazy thing about tossing your discarded peels and pits into the compost bin — it’s a pet cemetery of sorts.
 It always comes back.